 Click here to read our Fig Growing Guide.

 Latin Name: Ficus carica

-Site and Soil: Magnolia Fig Tree will do well in a variety of soils, but require at least 8 hours of sunlight during the growing season.
-Cold injury can be reduced by choosing sites without direct sunlight early in the morning or later in the afternoon.
+Site and Soil: Figs will do well in a variety of soils, but require at least 8 hours of sunlight during the growing season.

 Ripening Time: July